Tipping on Amtrak Trains

 Sleeping and coach car attendants

-The typical tipping range for car attendants is $5-20 a day based on the level of service and your budget.
+The typical tipping range for car attendants is $5 to $20 a day, based on the level of service and your budget.

-Some people like to tip their attendants at the beginning of their adventure; I am not one of those.
-Some think doing this makes tipping a bribe, and I can see that.
-However, that is probably not the intention of those people, but for some, maybe it is.
+Some people prefer to tip the attendants at the start of their adventures; I am not one of them.
+Some believe this makes tipping feel like a bribe, which I can understand.
+However, that is probably not the intention of those people, though it may be for some.

-For me, staff should earn a tip and not automatically receive one, so I give it at the end.
-If you like to tip beforehand, there is no judgment here, for we do what we think is best.
+For me, staff should earn a tip rather than automatically receive one, so I give it at the end.
+If you prefer to tip beforehand, there is no judgment here; we do what we think is best.

 Dining car employees